ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## extractAllGroupsVertical {#extractallgroups-vertical}

 Matches all groups of the `haystack` string using the `pattern` regular expression.

-The `pattern` must contain groups, each group enclosed in brackets.
-If `pattern` contains no groups, an exception is thrown.

-The function returns an array of arrays, where each array includes matching expressions from every group.
+Returns an array of arrays, where each array includes matching fragments from every group.
+Fragments are grouped in order of appearance in the `haystack`.

-If `haystack` doesn’t match the `pattern` regex, an empty array is returned.

 **Syntax**